-The provision for credit losses on our commercial loan portfolio decreased \$518 million during the three months ended March 31, 2021 reflecting a release in credit loss reserves compared with a loss provision in the prior year period.
-The release in credit reserves in the current year period was driven by improved economic conditions which resulted in improved economic forecasts used for calculating lifetime ECL and improvements in credit conditions associated with certain clients as well as a decline in credit reserves for risk factors associated with economic uncertainty.
-Client paydowns also contributed to the release in credit reserves in the current year period.
-In the prior year period, the loss provision was driven by the deterioration of economic conditions caused by the COVID-19 pandemic which resulted in a worsening of the economic forecasts used for calculating lifetime ECL and provisions for risk factors associated with large loan exposures, downgrades reflecting weakness in the financial condition of certain clients and loan growth as clients drew on their available lines of credit.
+In the year to-date period, the provision for credit losses on our commercial loan portfolio decreased \$892 million reflecting a release in credit loss reserves compared with a loss provision in the prior year-to-date period.
+The release in credit reserves in the current year-to-date period was driven by improved economic conditions which resulted in improved economic forecasts used for calculating lifetime ECL, improvements in credit conditions associated with certain clients and declines in credit reserves for risk factors associated with higher risk client exposures and economic uncertainty.
+Client paydowns, loan sales and the release of reserves associated with the transfer of certain commercial real estate loans to held for sale during the third quarter of 2021 as discussed above also contributed to the release in credit reserves in the current year-to-date period.
+The loss provision in the prior year-to-date period was driven by the overall deterioration of economic conditions caused by the COVID-19 pandemic which resulted in a worsening of the economic forecasts used for calculating lifetime ECL, downgrades reflecting weakness in the financial condition of certain clients and provisions for risk factors associated with higher risk client and industry exposures, and large loan exposures.

-The provision for credit losses on our consumer loan portfolio decreased \$139 million during the three months ended March 31, 2021 reflecting a modest release in credit loss reserves compared with a loss provision in the prior year period.
-The release in credit reserves in the current year period was driven by improved economic conditions which resulted in improved economic forecasts used for calculating lifetime ECL and a release in credit reserves for risk factors primarily associated with forbearance accounts as well as a release in credit reserves due to a decline in credit card balances.
-In the prior year period, the loss provision was driven by the deterioration of economic conditions caused by the COVID-19 pandemic which resulted in a worsening of the economic forecasts used for calculating lifetime ECL as well as higher dollars of delinquency in credit cards and, to a lesser extent, growth in personal loan balances due to new product promotions.
+The provision for credit losses on our consumer loan portfolio decreased \$31 million during the three months ended September 30, 2021 reflecting a release in credit loss reserves compared with a loss provision in the prior year period.
+The release in credit reserves in the current year period was driven by improved economic conditions which resulted in improved economic forecasts used for calculating lifetime ECL and a decline in credit reserves for risk factors associated with economic uncertainty.
+The loss provision in the prior year period was driven largely by a provision for risk factors associated with forbearance accounts which was partially offset by releases in credit reserves driven by a partial rebound in economic conditions in the third quarter of 2020 which resulted in improved economic forecasts used for calculating lifetime ECL as well as a decline in credit card balances due to lower customer spending.